thoughtbot/superglue/docs/requests.md

     Its possible to modify the remote payload before it saves to the store.
 See the [beforeSave](reference/types.requests.md#remoteprops) callback.

-By default, `remote` saves or updates the response to the current page that the user is seeing.
 At glance it looks like this:

 ```mermaid
 sequenceDiagram